Maslov Index, Spectral Flow and Bifurcation of Electromagnetic Geodesics Within an Energy Level: Introduction

 \begin{theorem} Suppose that $T$ is neither an energy-constrained nor an ordinary conjugate instant along $\gamma$.
 Then, we have an equality

 \end{theorem} This theorem is the energy-constrained version of the Morse Index theorem of \cite{portaluri_piccione} which establishes an analogous equality for the {\sl ordinary} Maslov index $\mu(\gamma)$ and spectral flow ${\rm sf}(\gamma)$ of an electromagnetic geodesic.
-Its proof shall consist in three steps.
-First we compute the difference ${\rm sf}_\kappa(\gamma)-{\rm sf}(\gamma)$ by establishing in Sec. \ref{sectionrestrictionspectralflow} a general formula relating the spectral flow of a path $\{\cQ_s\}$ to the spectral flow of the path obtained by restricting the $\cQ_s$ to a fixed closed finite codimensional subspace of the ambient Hilbert space.
-This result extends to general paths (but with invertible endpoints), and with a considerable simpler proof, Theorem 4.4 of \cite{benevieri} proved for paths that are compact perturbations of a {\sl fixed} symmetry, and might be of independent interest.
-In the second step, by regarding the Lagrangian path $\ell(t)$ as the symplectic reduction of another Lagrangian path $\check{\ell}(t)$, this time on $\Lambda(T_{(p,v)}TM)$, we resort to a result from \cite{vitorio} to equate $\mu_\kappa(\gamma)$ to a Maslov index of $\check{\ell}(t)$.
+Its proof shall consist of three steps.
+First we compute the difference ${\rm sf}_\kappa(\gamma)-{\rm sf}(\gamma)$ by establishing in Sec.\ \ref{sectionrestrictionspectralflow} a general formula relating the spectral flow of a path $\{\cQ_s\}$ to the spectral flow of the path obtained by restricting the $\cQ_s$ to a fixed closed finite codimensional subspace of the ambient Hilbert space.
+This result extends to general paths (but with invertible endpoints), and with a considerably simpler proof, Theorem 4.4 of \cite{benevieri} proved for paths that are compact perturbations of a {\sl fixed} symmetry, and might be of independent interest; another related formula has also been obtained in \cite{portaluri_wu_yang}.
+It is important to note that the difference ${\rm sf}_\kappa(\gamma)-{\rm sf}(\gamma)$, which is either $0$ or $\pm 1$, has been the subject of investigation of some works dealing with index computations of periodic orbits, in which a formula for such difference was expressed in terms of the concept of {\sl orbit cylinder}: in \cite{paternain_merry} and \cite{paternain2015} for the case of Tonelli Lagrangian systems, in which case the spectral flows reduce (up to sign) to the Morse indices of the free period and fixed period action functionals; and in \cite{portaluri_wu_yang} for non-convex Lagrangian systems.
+For the sake of comparison, we show in Sec.\ \ref{subsectionorbitcylinder} how our computation expresses in terms of a corresponding notion of orbit cylinder, called here {\sl orbit strip}.
+In the second step of the proof, by regarding the Lagrangian path $\ell(t)$ as the symplectic reduction of the Lagrangian path $\check{\ell}(t)$ on $\Lambda(T_{(p,v)}TM)$, we resort to a result from \cite{vitorio} to equate $\mu_\kappa(\gamma)$ to a Maslov index of $\check{\ell}(t)$.
 This has the advantage that the latter Maslov index differs from $\mu(\gamma)$ by a {\sl Hörmander four-fold index}, which in turn is half the difference of two {\sl Kashiwara indices} of triplets of Lagrangian subspaces.
 So step three shall consist of computing the Kashiwara indices of the triplets formed by the endpoints of the path $\check{\ell}(t)$ and the reference Lagrangians.
 With the computations of ${\rm sf}_\kappa(\gamma)-{\rm sf}(\gamma)$ and $\mu_\kappa(\gamma)-\mu(\gamma)$ at hand, Theorem \ref{morseindextheorem} will follow from the Morse index theorem of \cite{portaluri_piccione}.
+We remark that works \cite{paternain2015} and \cite{portaluri_wu_yang} also relate the Morse indices/spectral flows with notions of Maslov index, although their definition of the latter does not take into account the energy constraint.

 As a consequence of Theorem \ref{morseindextheorem} and the criterion for variational bifurcation of strongly-indefinite functionals from \cite{recht}, we shall obtain the following criterion for energy-constrained bifurcation of electromagnetic geodesics.